gigamaster/ui-theme-doc/index.md

 ### Code of Conduct

-Just the Docs is committed to fostering a welcoming community.
+UTD (Just the Docs) is committed to fostering a welcoming community.

-[View our Code of Conduct](https://github.com/pmarsceill/just-the-docs/tree/master/CODE_OF_CONDUCT.md) on our GitHub repository.
+[View our Code of Conduct](https://github.com/gigamaster/ui-theme-doc/tree/main/CODE_OF_CONDUCT.md) on our GitHub repository.